caripizza/lab-12-busmall/README.md

 Data to consider:
 - Total number of clicks
-- Total number of displays per image
+- Total number of times each image displays
 - Percentage of times that an item was clicked when it was shown

 ## Initial work: